Here are six top tips that should help you improve yours - and therefore your chances of borrowing in future:

 In other words, if you could potentially spend thousands on a credit card that is currently clear, they may turn you down for new borrowing.

 No bank or credit card provider wants to risk that a customer could use old and new means to over-burden themselves with debt, and therefore fail to repay what they owe.

 5. Avoid over-applying for credit

 If you’ve been rejected for credit, avoiding applying to other lenders straight after.
 If you’ve applied multiple times for credit in short period of time this will appear on your credit file and have an adverse effect on your score.

-MoneySuperMarket’s Smart Search allows you to understand which types are credit cards you’ll be likely to be accepted for without leaving a mark on your credit file.
+MoneySuperMarket’s Eligibility Checker allows you to understand which types are credit cards you’ll be likely to be accepted for without leaving a mark on your credit file.
 It can also help you compare a range of credit builder cards in minutes, making it easy for you to work out which would suit you best.

 6. Try a credit builder card